duncantoo/matlog/README.md

 - Formatting logs
 - Formatting datetimes
 - Logging to stdout or stderr
-- Logging to mulitple places simultaneously
+- Logging to multiple places simultaneously

 Earlier we saw enabling the `logfile` in `basicConfig` results in messages being logged to two places.